-- 1. In the classroom, students will learn about the Gabrielino-Tongva communities and their long history in the Los Angeles area. - 2.
-During a visit to the museum, students will investigate a Gabrielino-Tongva artifact and consider how the Gabrielino-Tongva have used local natural resources. - 3.
-After visiting, students will reflect on their pre-visit classroom work and incorporate new insights and knowledge.
+- 1. Before the activity, students will learn about the Gabrielino-Tongva communities and their long history in the Los Angeles area. - 2.
+During the activity, students will investigate a Gabrielino-Tongva artifact and consider how the Gabrielino-Tongva have used local natural resources. - 3.
+After the activity, students will reflect on their pre-activity work and incorporate new insights and knowledge.